nirvanalab/Jagadam/README.md

 **References**
 This project utilizes the [VRTK](http://https://github.com/thestonefox/VRTK "VRTK") SDK .
-Assests have been taken from the Unity Asset Store and Raywenderlich tutorials.
+Assests have been taken from various free sources on Unity Asset Store and Raywenderlich Unity tutorials.